Direct then Diffuse: Incremental Unsupervised Skill Discovery for State Covering and Goal Reaching: Experiments

 \textbf{Coverage.} We analyze the coverage achieved by the various methods following an unsupervised phase of at most $T_{\max}=1e7$ environment interactions.
 For \ALGO, we report coverage for the skill and diffusing part lengths $T=H=10$ in the continuous mazes (see App.\,\ref{app_ablation_TH} for an ablation on the values of $T, H$) and $T=H=50$ in control environments.
 Fig.\,\ref{fig:visu-bn} shows that \ALGO manages to cover the near-entirety of the state space of the bottleneck maze (including the top-left room) by creating a tree of directed skills, while the other methods struggle to escape from the bottleneck region.
 This translates quantitatively in the coverage measure of Table~\ref{table_cov_mazes} where \ALGO achieves the best results.
 As shown in Fig.\,\ref{fig:cov_mujoco} and \ref{fig:visu-ant}, \ALGO clearly outperforms \DIAYN and \RANDOM in state-coverage of control environments, for the same number of environment interactions.
 In the Ant domain, traces from \DIAYN (Fig.\,\ref{fig-ant-diayn}) and discriminator curves in App.\,\ref{ap:discriminability_analysis} demonstrate that even though \DIAYN successfully fits $20$ policies by learning to take a few steps then hover, it fails to explore the environment.
 In Half-Cheetah and Walker2d, while \DIAYN policies learn to fall on the agent's back, \ALGO learns to move forward/backward on its back through skill composition.

-\textbf{Unknown goal-reaching downstream tasks.} We investigate how the tree of policies learned by \ALGO in the unsupervised phase can be used to tackle goal-reaching downstream tasks.
-All unsupervised methods follow the same protocol: given an unknown\footnote{Notice that if the goal was known, the learned discriminator could be directly used to identify the most promising skill to fine-tune.} goal $g$, a)~(exploration) first we sample rollouts over the different policies, b)~then we select the best policy based on the maximum discounted cumulative reward collected and c)~we fine-tune this policy to maximize the sparse reward $r(s) = \mathds{I}[\Vert s-g \Vert_2\leq1]$.
-Fig.\,\ref{fig:heat_map_bn} reports the discounted cumulative reward on various unknown goals after the fine-tuning phase.
+\textbf{Unknown goal-reaching tasks.} We investigate how the tree of policies learned by \ALGO in the unsupervised phase can be used to tackle goal-reaching downstream tasks.
+All unsupervised methods follow the same protocol: given an unknown\footnote{Notice that if the goal was known, the learned discriminator could be directly used to identify the most promising skill to fine-tune.} goal $g$, i) we sample rollouts over

+the different learned policies, ii)~then we select the best policy based on the maximum discounted cumulative reward collected, and iii)~we fine-tune this policy (i.e., its sequence of directed skills and its final diffusing part) to maximize the sparse reward $r(s) = \mathds{I}[\Vert s-g \Vert_2\leq1]$.
+Fig.\,\ref{fig:heat_map_bn} reports the discounted cumulative reward on various goals after the fine-tuning phase.
 We see that \ALGO accumulates more reward than the other methods, in particular in regions far from $s_0$, where performing fine-tuning over the entire skill path is especially challenging.
-In Fig.\,\ref{figure_finetuning_onegoal} we focus on a specific unknown goal region that baselines fail to reach: we see that \ALGO's fine-tuning can slightly deviate from the original tree structure to improve the goal-reaching behavior of its candidate policy.
-We also perform fine-tuning on the Ant domain under the same setting (unknown goals and sparse rewards).
+In Fig.\,\ref{figure_finetuning_onegoal} we see that \ALGO's fine-tuning can slightly deviate from the original tree structure to improve the goal-reaching behavior of its candidate policy.
+We also perform fine-tuning on the Ant domain under the same setting.
 In Fig.\,\ref{fig-ant-finetune}, we show that \ALGO clearly outperforms \DIAYNtwenty and \TDthree when we evaluate the average success rate of reaching $48$ goals sampled uniformly in $[-8,8]^2$.
 Note that \DIAYN particularly fails as its policies learned during the unsupervised phase all stay close to the origin $s_0$.